 '''

-"com.softwaremill.tapir" %% "tapir-core" % "0.4"
+"com.softwaremill.tapir" %% "tapir-core" % "0.5.1"

 '''

-This will import only the core classes.
+This will import only the core classes needed to create endpoint descriptions.
 To generate a server or a client, you will need to add further dependencies.

-Most of tapir functionalities use package objects which provide builder and extensions methods, hence it's easiest to work with tapir if you import whole packages, e.g.:
+Most of tapir functionalities are grouped package objects which provide builder and extensions methods, hence it's easiest to work with tapir if you import whole packages, e.g.: